By Guest Blogger Paula Jager, CSCS

-Have you ever noticed that the marathon runners in the Olympics look like concentration camp victims?
+Have you ever noticed that marathon runners in the Olympics look like concentration camp victims?

 Have you ever wondered why marathons are considered “healthy” in our society yet the first man that ever ran one collapsed and died immediately after?

-Yeah, and Pheidippides was fit too, likely selected for his job as a herald due to his speed and distance running ability – not some ancient Greek version of the modern couch potato.
+Yeah, and Pheidippides was fit too, likely selected for his job as a herald due to his speed and distance running ability.
+He was not some ancient Greek version of the modern couch potato.

-Man was not designed for movement at a chronically sustained high intensity aerobic pace.
-We’ve all seen it in the local globo gym—day in and day out, week after week Jane and John plod away on the treadmills and ellipticals or pedal themselves into exhaustion in spin classes.
+We’ve all seen it in the local gym–day in and day out, week after week Jane and John plod away on the treadmills and ellipticals or pedal themselves into exhaustion in spin classes.
 It has done nothing to shed the extra fat on their butts and guts let alone tone them.
 I have never been impressed by any of these results.

-What exactly are the problems caused by training for long periods of times at high intensities?
-Several things. . .
+What exactly are the problems caused by training for long periods of time at high intensities such as what occurs during a marathon?
+Many things in fact . . .

-- Debilitating osteoarthritis . . . at young ages
+- Debilitating osteoarthritis . . . at a young age

 - Tendonitis and other repetitive strain injuries